filipwasil/fillwave/README.md

 Can be used in any 3D games, apps and visualization tools or as a regular part of your game engine.

-- Multiplatform (Linux, Windows, Android)
+- Multiplatform (Linux, Windows, Android, OSX)
 - Native Android apps (JNI, or C++).
 - Using the greatest open source libraries (Ex. glm for math and assimp for assets)
 - OpenGL ES 3.0 and OpenGL 3.3+ support with programmable pipeline